Upward Bound prepares southwest Detroit students for college and careersReturn to news listing

 “Many students have never been on a college campus,” said Ana Calandrino, director of the program.
 “By participating in this initiative, they not only experience what it is like to take classes, but they also gain a better understanding of the different options available to them.
 We want them to understand that they have choices and encourage them to pick a college that is the best fit, whether it be in a large urban setting or a small rural town.”

 Upward Bound is using the university’s Warrior Funder platform to raise money to provide transportation for summer program students.
-The goal is to raise $5,000 during the campaign, which began this month and runs through Jan.
-7, 2019.
+The goal is to raise $5,000 during the campaign, which runs through April 1, 2019.

 “Because many students cannot drive and their parents work, it is difficult for them to get to campus,” said Calandrino.
 “Funds will be used to ensure students have reliable roundtrip transportation from home to campus.
 They will also support our efforts to take students on field trips and campus tours and to cultural enrichment and other activities.”

 Several students served as interns to Wayne State faculty and staff members to obtain work experience and explore potential careers.
 Participants worked in the College of Education, College of Engineering and School of Social Work on projects ranging from marketing and communications and information technology to academic services and accreditation.
 Through a partnership with the Michigan Hispanic Collaborative, high school juniors and seniors in the program recently completed a one-week internship at DTE Energy.